 Presumably, men mentioned in the Bible who served God demonstrated the attributes and/or capabilities that are necessary for such service.
-Before testing this presumption, let’s define the terms attribute and capability as they are used in this article in either singular or plural form.
+Before testing this presumption, we will define the terms attribute and capability as they are used in this article in either singular or plural form.

 An attribute is a characteristic or a quality of a person.
 For our purposes, it involves personality, not physical appearance.
 It may be either good or bad, depending on how it is used and/or on the specific circumstance.
 For example, ambition is generally perceived as good, but if it causes harm to other people, it almost certainly is bad.
 Likewise, humility is likely to be regarded as good if it results in sharing credit for accomplishments, but if humility keeps a person from speaking out when they are aware of injustice, it probably would be perceived as bad.